hyperpayorg/connect-dapps/README.md

 # Introduction
-This doc will show how to connect the Dapps in HyperPay wallet.
+This doc will show how to connect the DApps in HyperPay wallet.

 # DApp Development
 ## How To Show HyperPay Wallet
-  If DAPP wants to show HyperPay wallet info in DAppBrowser.
+  If DApp wants to show HyperPay wallet info in DAppBrowser.
 There are several ways to do.
-  1. If DAPP uses [web3-onboard](https://github.com/blocknative/web3-onboard) to integrate the wallet, nothing needs to be done.
-Hyperpay DappBrowser can directly display relevant wallet information, as shown in the following picture:
+  1. If DApp uses [web3-onboard](https://github.com/blocknative/web3-onboard) to integrate the wallet, nothing needs to be done.
+Hyperpay DAppBrowser can directly display relevant wallet information, as shown in the following picture:
   ![Web3 Onborad Demo](assets/16547625247238.jpg)
  web3-onboard supports wallets:
   ```js